top of page

 Mollie Moon (July 21, 1912 – June 22, 1990) was the founder and president of the National Urban League Guild, the fundraising branch of the NationalUrban League.
 She served as president of the Guild for almost 50 years, from its founding until her death.

-funds in support of the League's racial equality programs.
-Lester B. Granger, then director of the Urban League, challenged Moon personally to help the league become 'financially stable.'
 At first an informal group, it eventually developed bylaws and held elections, with Moon serving as president until her death 1990.
 The Guild's most well-known fundraising event was its annual Beaux-Arts Ball, a charity gala with a different theme each year.

-Mollie Moon worked to improve race relations in New York City and in the United States at large.
+Through her efforts with the Urban League Guild and the Urban League, Mollie Moon worked to improve race relations in New York City and in the United States at large.
 Moon was an innovative fundraiser whose creative ideas and projects helped to support the Urban League and to raise public awareness about its programs.

 THE HEART & SOUL OF THE MOVEMENT